Forging Ahead

 The rolling stock and engines were not part of that lease and did not belong to the Council.
 At no time have they been transferred to the Council.

-Does the new development affect the existing heritage centre and the existing event space?
+Does the future vision affect the existing heritage centre and the existing event space?

 Major investment has already been secured from the Cultural Development Fund for parts of the heritage centre and its historic buildings, to support local businesses, create more jobs, and create special experiences for local communities.